pierelucas/devim/README.md

 copy all files in your $HOME

-open vim and type "NeoBundleInstall" on the VIM CLI to reinstall Vim-Airline andupdate all plugins
+open vim and type "NeoBundleInstall" on the VIM CLI to reinstall Vim-Airline and YouCompleteMe.

+To install YouCompleteMe:
+python3 .vim/bundle/YouCompleteMe/install.py --clangd-complete

 thats all :)